 The tree care work of the Friends is done in close collaboration with the Parks Department.
 Under the guidance of a consulting arborist, the Friends hires experienced professionals to plant and prune trees each year.
-The inability of the city to adequately fund tree care has been an ongoing, pressing problem.

 For example, research on the most effective treatments against Dutch elm disease is behind an annual program of injections for the parks’ collection of elms.
 There is no cure but our ongoing use of new weapons in the battle, and planting of disease-resistant elm hybrids ensures the survival of this tree for years to come.
 Today the Parks Department promptly removes ailing trees to prevent spread of the disease.